Monastery of Perpetual Adoration

 The Monastery of Perpetual Adoration The building on the Hirschanger on the north side of the Hofgarten caused lively discussions in 19th century Innsbruck.
 Darwin had just presented his theory of evolution to the world, which stood in opposition to the biblical story of origins.
 Another monastery was not what enlightened citizens wanted for their city.
 Moreover, it was no ordinary religious house, but the branch of a particularly strict order.
 The Frauen zur Ewigen Anbetung take a vow of silence to this day.

 The fact that the Order originally came from Italy also aroused suspicion.
-The Austrian Empire had been at war with the newly constituted Italian state for some time.
+Austria had been at war with the newly constituted Italian state for some time.
 In the bilingual crown land of Tyrol, the animosities against the "Wallschen" is particularly pronounced.

 Several locations were considered and repeatedly rejected.
 In 1866, the military education centre in Hall was the planned location for the convent.
 Shortly afterwards, the founder, Miss Sophie von Angelini, a daughter from a good family, applied for the building in Meinhardstraße, but failed due to resistance from the citizens' committee.
 The Chamber of Commerce and Industry hatte sich hier angesiedelt.
 Die Presse berichtete dementsprechend kritisch: